waldur/waldur-docs/docs/admin-guide/mastermind-configuration/configuration-guide.md

 Type: int

 Chunk size for resource fetching from backend API.
 It is needed in order to avoid too long HTTP request error.

-### INITIAL_CUSTOMER_AGREEMENT_NUMBER

-Type: int

-Allows to tweak initial value of agreement number.
-It is assumed that organization owner should accept terms of services when organization is registered via Waldur HomePort.

 ### INVITATIONS_ENABLED